Eastern Correctional Facility: History

-The site opened as the "Eastern New York Reformatory".
-Its imposing main building, with medieval-style turrets and long green copper roof, was designed by architect John Rochester Thomas, who had also designed Elmira.
-The site was chosen partly for its easily available stone, and the transport provided by the adjacent Delaware and Hudson Canal; able-bodied adult prisoners were imported for construction labor.
+The site opened as the Eastern New York Reformatory.
+It was chosen partly for its easily available stone, and the transport provided by the adjacent Delaware and Hudson Canal; able-bodied adult prisoners were imported for construction labor.
+Architect, Rochester Thomas also designed Elmira Correctional Facility.
+The first Building Commissioner for the Correctional facility was New York State Assembly Democrat, George H. Bush.
+He was appointed in 1894.